teamxiv/growbot-help/instructions.md

               }
       }
       ```
+1. Create a folder to store the GrowBot website, `mkdir /srv/growbot`
+1. Create a test file containing `<h1>Hello world</h1>` at `/srv/growbot/index.html`
+1. Navigate to the enabled sites directory, `cd /etc/nginx/sites-enabled`
+1. Create a symlink to the growbot config, and rename it
+  1. `ln -s ../sites-available/growbot`
+  1. `mv growbot growbot.conf`
 1. Run `$ nginx -s reload` to reload the nginx configuration
+1. From your local machine, verify nginx is set up correctly by checking that `curl growbot.tardis.ed.ac.uk` displays `<h1>Hello world!</h1>`

 ## Get the webapp online

+1. On your local machine, clone the website, `git clone https://github.com/teamxiv/growbot-site.git`
+1. `$ cd growbot-site`
+1. Install dependencies, `npm install`
+1. Create an optimised production build of the website, `npm run build`
+1. Upload the website using `scp -r build/* remote:/srv/growbot/`.
+Replace `remote` with the details of your remote server.

 ## Set up the database